ninadtongay/vectorised_word_embeddings/README.md

 ```
 python3 run.py
 ```
 Voila!
-The python flask code is now up and running.
+The python flask code is now up and running.<br>
-*Select enter Role as `Admin`*
+*While registering as new user, enter Role as `Admin`*

 #### Google Colab